FriskByBergen/BeagleboneDHT11/README.md

 # BeagleboneDHT11

-Beaglebone DHT11 reporting to Firebase
+A simple program reading temp and humidity from a DHT11 and reporting the data to Firebase

+Most of the code is copyright Adafruit!